-- (7) However, the Member States may decide to allocate all the interconnection capacity through implicit auctioning especially in regions where financial energy markets are well developed. - (8) Successive intra-day allocations for the day D of the available transmission capacity shall take place on days D-1 and D, after the issuing of the indicated or actual day-ahead production programs.
-Before the allocation, the TSOs involved shall jointly publish the capacity which will be allocated, taking into account all netted day-ahead nominations and the day-ahead production programs.
+according to 2.5 (8) especially in regions where financial energy markets are well developed.

+- (8) For interconnections for which adjacent markets offer intra-day trading with compatible rules, Successive intra-day allocations for the day D of the available transmission capacity shall take place on days D-1 and D, after the issuing of the indicated or actual day-ahead production programs.
+Before the allocation, the TSOs involved shall jointly publish the capacity which will be allocated, taking into account all netted day -ahead nominations and the day-ahead production programs.
 The TSOs involved shall jointly publish the allocated capacity immediately after the allocation. - (9) Liquid, intra-day allocations promise significant benefits if the operational problems can be overcome.
 Where no short-term intra-day allocations are possible because of operational or data exchange problems, at least a migration path towards intra-day allocations must be defined and committed by the involved TSOs, regulators and other market participants.
 Monitoring of the migration towards the targeted intra-day solution and where necessary any intervention, shall be done by the responsible regulators, taking into account the benefits of Europe-wide harmonized allocation methods.